Bifurcation control for a ship maneuvering model with nonsmooth nonlinearities: Theoretical Analysis

-We have shown in \S\ref{s:linstab} that, for any pair of control parameters $(\eps_r,\eps_\psi)$ with $\eps_r\geq0$, $\eps_\psi>0$ on the stability boundary, the eigenvalues of the linearization at the equilibrium point $(u,v,r,\psi)=(u_0,0,0,0)$ possess one complex conjugate pair with non-zero imaginary parts, and the two other eigenvalues are real and negative.
-Hence, for any such $(\eps_r,\eps_\psi)$, the linear part of \eqref{4D_Origin} can be transformed into
+{\black Consider any control parameters $\eps_r\geq0$, $\eps_\psi>0$ on the stability boundary defined by \eqref{function_eps}.
+Due to Theorem~\ref{Thm_xT}, the eigenvalues of the linearization at $(u,v,r,\psi)=(u_0,0,0,0)$ consist of one complex conjugate pair with non-zero imaginary parts, and two negative real eigenvalues.} Thus, near any such $(\eps_r,\eps_\psi)$, the linear part $A$ of \eqref{4D_Origin} can be transformed into a real normal form as a $4\times 4$-block-diagonal matrix. {\black The blocks from top left to bottom right can be arranged as} $\lambda_1=p_{11}<0$ from \eqref{4D_Origin}, a $2\times 2$-matrix for the complex eigenvalues $\lambda_\pm=\mu\pm \rmi\omega$ with $\omega> 0$, and a real eigenvalue $\lambda_4<0$. {\black Due to Theorem~\ref{Thm_xT}, $\mu$ strictly decreases as $\eps_\w,\eps_\psi$ cross the stability boundary into the stable region.}